 There are more than 86,000 brokerage firms in the U.S. But there’s definitely room for more!
 More people own their home than ever before and that means someone needs to help them buy the right house and sell their old one.

-1. Ask Yourself Why You Want to Become a Broker
+1. Why You Want to Become a Texas Real Estate Broker in DFW

 You first need to ask yourself why you want to become a broker.
 Then, you have to ask yourself if you’re prepared to get your license.
 There’s a lot to know before diving in.